dynaconf/dynaconf/docs/index.md

     ```plain
     🎠  Now your Django settings are managed by Dynaconf
-    🎉  Dynaconf is configured! read more on https://dynaconf.com
+    🎉  Dynaconf is configured! read more at https://dynaconf.com
     ```

-    > ℹ️ On Django the recommended file format is **yaml** because it can hold complex data structures easier, however you can choose to use toml,json,ini or even keep your settings in .py format.
+    > ℹ️ On Django the recommended file format is **yaml** because it can hold complex data structures easier, however, you can choose to use toml, json, ini or even keep your settings in .py format.

     === "appname/views.py"
         On your Django views, models and all other places you can now use